Former Athlete Spotlight

 As a BLOCK B member, what would you suggest/recommend to other former student-athletes who have yet to join this elite group of supporters?

-What was your most memorable moment/event as a UB student-athlete?
+Most memorable moment/event as a UB student-athlete?